Planned Research Vessel Movements: 2023 Research Season

 of Alaska

-Departs from: Nome
+Departs from: Dutch Harbor, Alaska

-Returns to: Nome
+Returns to: Dutch Harbor, Alaska

-Research location: Northern Bering Sea and Chukchi Sea where walrus can be observed
+Research location: Bering Sea and Strait

 Vessel: Norseman II (Support Vessels of Alaska, Inc.)